Happy Birthday Edward Trudeau

 Born into a family of physicians, Trudeau was named after statesman Edward Livingston.
 Livingston helped draft the Louisiana Civil Code of 1825 and was US secretary of State from 1831 to 1833.

-Edward Trudeau (1848-1915) was a pioneer in the research and treatment of tuberculosis.
-While in his late teens, Trudeau helped nurse his brother James, who had contracted tuberculosis.
-When James died after just three months, Trudeau said the death caused him great sorrow and gave him an “unquenchable sympathy for all tuberculosis patients.”
+When Edward was in his late teens, his older brother James contracted tuberculosis.
+Edward nursed his brother until his death three months later.
+When James died, Trudeau said the death caused him great sorrow and gave him an “unquenchable sympathy for all tuberculosis patients.”

-Trudeau graduated from Columbia’s College of Physicians and Surgeons in 1871 and in less than two years was diagnosed with tuberculosis.
+When he was 20, Edward joined the College of Physicians and Surgeons at Columbia University, graduating in 1871.
+Two years later, he was diagnosed with tuberculosis.
 Expecting to die, Trudeau traveled to the Adirondack Mountains, where he had earlier enjoyed hunting and fishing vacations.
 At Paul Smith’s Saranac Lake Hotel, Trudeau read about the “cold air” method used by European doctors in the Alps to treat tuberculosis.

 When his health improved, Trudeau got a new lease on life.
 In 1876, he moved to Saranac Lake and opened a medical practice.
 In 1882, he read an article about Prussian doctor Hermann Brehmer and his success treating tuberculosis in cold, clear mountain air.
 This inspired him to open the Adirondack Cottage Sanatorium.
 After a fire destroyed his small laboratory, in 1894 he organized the Saranac Laboratory for the Study of Tuberculosis (now called the Trudeau Institute), the United States’ first laboratory dedicated to the study of tuberculosis.